nyu-web-design/web-ethics-exercise/README.md

   - If you cannot find at least two conflicting perspectives on your chosen issue, you should choose a different issue!
   - Include links to at least two articles available online that discuss the two sides of this issue you have mentioned.

-- Post your first paragraph to the class's Slack workspace, in the `#ethics` channel.
+- Post your first paragraph to the class's chat workspace, in the `#ethics` channel.
 - No two students are allowed to bring up the same ethical issue... we take a first-come-first-served policy, and it is the duty of all students to verify that no other student has posted the same issue before them.
 Claim it in the `#ethics` channel.
 - Prepare to introduce and moderate a short discussion of the issue during the class session.